 There is no requirement to obtain a new DBS check for returning staff who have continued to be employed but have not been working in regulated activity during partial school closures.
 If for any reason the school or college have concerns about the individual, they may obtain a new check in the usual way.

-Where are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in KCSIE 2020.
+Where St Thomas and St Anne’s CE Primary School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in KCSIE 2020.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+St Thomas and St Anne’s CE Primary School will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
 Full details can be found in KCSIE 2020.

-will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as referred to in KCSIE 2020 and the TRA’s ‘Teacher misconduct advice for making a referral.
+St Thomas and St Anne’s CE Primary School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as referred to in KCSIE 2020 and the TRA’s ‘Teacher misconduct advice for making a referral.

 During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk

 Whilst acknowledging the challenge of the current national emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, will continue to keep the single central record (SCR) up to date as outlined in KCSIE 2020.
+As such, St Thomas and St Anne’s CE Primary School will continue to keep the single central record (SCR) up to date as outlined in KCSIE 2020.

 5. Managing contact with pupils and families